 Yang, T.; Liu, Z.; Li, X. D. Developing diazirine-based chemical probes to identify histone modification readers and erasers.
 Chem.
 Sci.
 2015, 6 (2), 1011-1017.

+Harmful if swallowed.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.
 May cause an allergic skin reaction.
-Suspected of causing genetic defects.